State-Space models in mvgam

 plot(notrend_mod, type = 'forecast', series = 3)

 This basic model gives us confidence that we can capture the seasonal variation in the observations.
-But the model has not captured the remaining temporal dynamics, which is obvious when we inspect Dunn-Smyth residuals for each series:
+But the model has not captured the remaining temporal dynamics, which is obvious when we inspect Dunn-Smyth residuals for a few series:

 plot(notrend_mod, type = 'residuals', series = 1)